CralD/gym-app-Security-Rest-SpringBoot/README.md

-# Hibernate Gym App Created by Adán Osorio
+# Hibernate and Rest Gym App Created by Adán Osorio

 This repository  contains a gym management application built using Hibernate.
 The app allows for the management of trainees, trainers, and training sessions within a gym.